Extensions that do not include an extension definition schema produce generic graphs.

 How you obtain extensions and collectors depends on your BloodHound edition and how they are distributed:

-- BloodHound Community: Users can download and use publicly available extensions and collectors from GitHub repositories.
+- BloodHound Community: Users can download and use publicly available community-built extensions and collectors from GitHub repositories.

 Workflow